 Day 2 – The Golden Circle tour

-The first day is dedicated to the Golden Circle: a more or less 300 km drive which includes a chain of popular Iceland attractions not far away from Reykjavik.
+The second day is dedicated to the Golden Circle: a more or less 300 km drive which includes a chain of popular Iceland attractions not far away from Reykjavik.
 People who have a one day stopover usually take this route.
 If you ONLY have a couple of days in the country, I would definitely choose the Golden circle tour.

 What is recommended for this day?